3.3. Python types¶

 NameError: name 'frog' is not defined

 Python interprets this as a reference to a variable.
-The variable frog might refer to anything, an integer, a float, a file; Python doesn’t know; therefore it doesn’t know what value to set X to, and it reports an error.
+The variable frog might refer to anything, an integer, a float, a file; Python doesn’t know, and reports an error.

 Python allows any character to occur in a string, including the punctiation marks and spaces.
 So the following is fine: